Police Abuse Cases

 Police abuse cases are tough cases.
 The police have the benefit of judicial and jury sympathy.
 In addition they may have complete or limited immunity.
 Unless the police action is outrageous and the injuries serious these cases are not viable.

-Police Abuse Resulting In Personal Injury-Requires Full Investigation
+Police Abuse Cases Require Full Investigation

 In investigating such a claim you must obtain all of the public records.
 These include warrant affidavits, coroner reports, medical records and incident reports.
 These may not be publicly available.
 Also you must look at whether the plaintiff did something that invited the police action.
 In addition it is important to consider the overall likeability of the plaintiff.

-Police Abuse Resulting in Personal Injury-Difficult to Win
+Police Abuse Cases are Difficult to Win

 Jurors over the last many years have become somewhat insensitive to police abuse cases that do not involve serious injury.
 Therefore if the claim does not involve some serious injury it is not economically feasible to pursue.